Driftwood2D/Driftwood/README.md

 * Copyright (c) 2016-2017 Michael D. Reiley and Paul Merrill
 * Released under the MIT license.

-The Driftwood 2D Tiling Game Engine is a game engine and related set of tools designed for the purpose of allowing a novice to develop a fully featured tile-based 2D game.
+The Driftwood 2D Tiling Game Engine and Development Suite is a game engine and related set of tools designed for the purpose of allowing a novice to develop a fully featured tile-based 2D game.
 Driftwood 2D is currently undergoing heavy alpha-stage development and should not be considered stable.
 API changes will occur frequently at this stage.
 However, it is currently suitable for making very simple exploration-style games.

 Driftwood 2D is a spiritual successor to [Tsunagari](https://github.com/pariahsoft/Tsunagari), an engine in C++ with similar goals, which ran into irreconcilable design flaws and spaghettified to death.
 Tsunagari was abandoned soon after the creation of this engine.